MicrosoftDocs/windows-itpro-docs/devices/surface/use-system-center-configuration-manager-to-manage-devices-with-semm.md

 The computer where ShowSettingsOptions.ps1 is run must have Microsoft Surface UEFI Manager installed, but the script does not require a Surface device.

-The following tables show the available settings for Surface Pro 4 and Surface Book:
+The following tables show the available settings for Surface Pro 4 and later including Surface Pro 7 and Surface Pro X; Surface Book, Surface Laptop 3, and Surface Go.

 *Table 1.
 Surface UEFI settings for Surface Pro 4*